CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 {{< tabs "TabID167 ">}}
 {{< tab "NVUE Commands ">}}

-You send traceroute packets to a destination with the `nv action traceroute system <destination>` command.
+Send traceroute packets to a destination with the `nv action traceroute system <destination>` command.
 The destination can be either an IP address or a domain name.
 You can specify the following options:

 | Option | Description |
 | ------ | ----------- |